DETAILED ACTION

 Regarding claim 11, Dangerfield teaches the elongate edge assembly extends longitudinally from one of the pair of wall sections of the elongate channel section (annotated figure 7) and on the other one of the pair of wall sections is adapted to abut against a finish flooring material (it is understood that the other one of the pair of wall sections is capable of abutting against a finish flooring material).

-Regarding claim 13, Caputi in the combination discloses the lip extends outwardly at an obtuse angle with respect to the distal end of the leg portion (figure 3), the angle the lip extends outwardly facilitates the fluid runoff (figure 3), but does not specifically disclose the obtuse angle is in the range of 120 to 160 degrees with respect to the distal end of the leg portion.
+Regarding claim 13, Caputi in the combination discloses the lip extends outwardly at an obtuse angle with respect to the distal end of the leg portion (figure 3), the angle of the lip extends outwardly facilitates the fluid runoff (figure 3), but does not specifically disclose the obtuse angle is in the range of 120 to 160 degrees with respect to the distal end of the leg portion.
 However, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention, to contrive any number of desirable ranges wherein the obtuse angle is in the range of 120 to 160 degrees with respect to the distal end of the leg portion, since it has been held that where the general conditions of a claim are disclosed in the prior art, discovering the optimum or workable ranges involves only routine skill in the art.
 In re Aller, 105 USPQ 233.
 Further, it has been held that by discovering an optimum value of a result, the effective variable involves only routine skill in the art.
 In re Boesch, 617 F.2d 272, 205 USPQ 215 (CCPA 1980).
 Refer to MPEP § 2144.05.
 Therefore, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to contrive any number of desirable ranges wherein the obtuse angle is in the range of 120 to 160 degrees with respect to the distal end of the leg portion, in order to provide the optimal distance away from the building to optimize protection against water damage.

-Claim(s) 14 and 15, as best understood, is/are rejected under 35 U.S.C.
+Claim(s) 14 and 15, are rejected under 35 U.S.C.
 103 as being unpatentable over Dangerfield (U.S. Patent No. D923,758), in view of Caputi (WO 2024/062508), and in view of Schluter (U.S. Patent No. 11,536,016).

 Regarding claim 14, Dangerfield does not specifically disclose the elongate channel section, the elongate edge assembly and the insert are made of a metal material.